nehemya123/nehemya123/README.md

 ## 🌱 Experience & Growth

 ### Summer STEM Technical Instructor Intern
+**Gebeya Inc.** Remote
+**Software Engineering Intern Summer 2026**

+• Developed and maintained software features using Python and C++ in a collaborative development environment
+• Built diagnostic tools to identify and troubleshoot software issues more efficiently
+• Participated in code reviews, testing, and debugging to improve application reliability and performance
+• Used GitHub for version control, team collaboration, and project documentation

+**Computer Science & Engineering, University of Minnesota Minneapolis, MN** **Undergraduate Teaching Assistant Fall 2026**

+• Support students in advanced programming topics including debugging, object-oriented programming, and data structures
+• Assist with assignments, office hours, and coding questions to improve student understanding and code quality
+• Create instructional materials and walkthroughs to reinforce course concepts

 **TechAcademy** — Summer 2025
 - Helped teach students ages 12+ coding, robotics, Legos, and basic technology skills.
 - Supported hands on STEM activities and encouraged problem-solving.